jwodder/rsrepo/README.md

 latter case, the metadata identifier (if any) is discarded from the version, and it is an error if the bumped version is a prerelease.
-If no version or bump option is given on the command line, the version declared in the `Cargo.toml` file is used with any prerelease & metadata components removed; it is an error if this version is less than or equal to the version of the latest Git tag.
+If no version or bump option is given on the command line, the version declared in the `Cargo.toml` file is used after stripping any prerelease & metadata components;
+it is an error if this version is less than or equal to the version of the latest Git tag.
 Except when an explicit version argument is given, it is an error for the latest Git tag to not be a Cargo semver version with optional leading `v`.

 This command performs the following operations in order:

 - The version key in `Cargo.toml` is set to the release version.
 If the project contains a binary crate, the version in `Cargo.lock` is set as well.

-- If `CHANGELOG.md` exists, the header for the topmost section is set to give the release version and the current date.
-It is an error if the topmost section already has a date set.
+- If `CHANGELOG.md` exists, the header for the topmost section is edited to contain the release version and the current date.
+It is an error if the topmost section header already contains a date.

 - If the release version is not a prerelease and the `README.md` has a repostatus.org "WIP" badge, the badge is changed to "Active."

-- If `publish` in `Cargo.toml` is not `false`, links to `crates.io` and (if the project contains a library crate) `docs.rs` are added to the header links.
+- If `publish` in `Cargo.toml` is not `false`, links to `crates.io` and (if the project contains a library crate) `docs.rs` are added to `README.md`'s header links.

 - The copyright years in the first copyright line in `LICENSE` are updated to include all years in which commits were made to the repository, including the current year.
 A line is treated as a copyright line if it is of the form "Copyright (c) YEARS AUTHOR", where the "YEARS" component consists of year numbers, dashes, commas, and/or spaces.
+It is an error if `LICENSE` does not contain a copyright line.

-- Commit all changes made to tracked files in the repository; the text of the most recent `CHANGELOG.md` section is included in the commit message template.
+- All changes made to tracked files in the repository are committed; the text of the most recent `CHANGELOG.md` section is included in the commit message template.

     - The release can be cancelled at this point by either leaving the commit